benmvp/slides/2019/webu/webdev.md

 NOTES:
 _[15 minutes]_

-- So let's say we have the schedule for CSSConf EU 2019
+- So let's say we have the schedule for Web Unleashed 2019
-- We just want to indent the speakers in by 40 pixels
+- We just want to indent the speaker name by 40 pixels
 - Naturally we'd just use some CSS selector to add `margin-left`
 - Simple enough right?
 - Or maybe use Bootstrap's grid system